dovidweisz/concurrent-webpack/README.md

-# concurrent-webpack-plugin
+# concurrent-webpack

 ## Introduction

-`concurrent-webpack-plugin` is a powerful utility designed to simplify the management and execution of multiple, variant-specific Webpack builds.
+`concurrent-webpack` is a powerful utility designed to simplify the management and execution of multiple, variant-specific Webpack builds.
 If you need to generate different versions of your application—such as themed builds, builds with different feature flags, or environment-specific bundles (e.g., development, staging, production)—this plugin helps you run these builds concurrently, speeding up your overall build process.

 It leverages a declarative approach for defining build variants and provides a clean way to customize your Webpack configuration for each specific variant.